Seven players managers lived to regret selling: Stam, Cantona, Pirlo…

 Rafael Benitez proclaimed Coutinho as “the future of Inter Milan” when he revealed the slight 17-year-old to the Italian media in 2010.
 However, Benitez’s dismissal a few months later saw the Brazilian fall down the pecking order and into the shadows at the European giants.

 While Ozil has always had his doubters at Arsenal, then-Real boss Carlo Ancelotti admitted he made a big error in allowing the German king of assists to join Arsenal in 2013.

 “I think we made a mistake when we gave him the possibility to leave the club,” he said after shipping Ozil out to make way for Gareth Bale.

 His transfer started a war of words between himself and Ancelotti prior to the Italian’s admission, the manager claiming Ozil forced a move to Arsenal, before a month later stating he didn’t have the character to play for Real.

-The midfielder came back and said Ancelotti never trusted him, to which he responded and claimed Ozil ran away from the challenge, before finally admitting he got it wrong.
+The midfielder came back and said Ancelotti never trusted him, to which he responded by claiming Ozil ran away from the challenge, before finally admitting he got it wrong.